Direct instruction

 Direct instruction (DI) is the explicit teaching of a skill set using lectures or demonstrations of the material to students.
 A particular subset, denoted by capitalization as Direct Instruction, refers to the approach developed by Siegfried Engelmann and Wesley C. Becker that was first implemented in the 1960s.
 DI teaches by explicit instruction, in contrast to exploratory models such as inquiry-based learning.
 DI includes tutorials, participatory laboratory classes, discussions, recitation, seminars, workshops, observation, active learning, practicum, or internships.
 The model incorporates the "I do" (instructor), "We do" (instructor and student/s), "You do" (student practices on their own with instructor monitoring) approach.

-DI relies on a systematic and scripted curriculum, delivered by highly trained instructors.
+DI relies on a systematic, scripted curriculum delivered by highly trained instructors.
 On the premise that all students can learn and all teachers successfully teach if given effective training in specific techniques, teachers may be evaluated based on measurable student learning.

-In some special education programs, direct instruction is used in resource rooms when teachers assist with homework completion and academic remediation.
+In some special education programs, teachers use direct instruction in resource rooms to assist with homework completion and academic remediation.

 History

 DISTAR was a specific direct instruction model developed by Siegfried Engelmann and Wesley C. Becker.
 Engelmann and Becker sought to identify teaching methods that would accelerate the progress of historically disadvantaged elementary school students.

 Direct Instruction was first formally implemented at a preschool program for children from impoverished backgrounds at the University of Illinois in the mid-1960s.
-The team implementing DI consists of Siegfried Engelmann, Carl Bereiter, and Jean Osborn.
+The team implementing DI consisted of Siegfried Engelmann, Carl Bereiter, and Jean Osborn.
 The program incorporated short instructional periods, usually 20 to 30 minutes a day.
 The instructional periods focused on language, reading, and math.
 The children showed vast improvement, which led to further development of the approach.
 When further developing DI, they applied the same principles to create a formal instructional program that included language, reading, and math.
-The formal program was termed DISTAR, for Direct Instruction System for Teaching Arithmetic and Reading.
+They called the formal program DISTAR, for Direct Instruction System for Teaching Arithmetic and Reading.

-In the late 1960s, Project Follow Through included DI as one of the programs to compare the outcomes of over 20 different educational interventions in high-poverty communities.
-The study was a large government-funded study that was implemented over a multiyear period.
-DI was implemented at 19 different sites, which ranged in demographic and geographic characteristics.
-The results indicated that DI was the only intervention that had significantly positive impacts on all outcomes that were measured.
+In the late 1960s, Project Follow Through included DI as one of the programs used to compare outcomes across more than 20 educational interventions in high-poverty communities.
+The study was a large, government-funded study implemented over a multi-year period.
+DI was implemented at 19 sites with varied demographic and geographic characteristics.
+The results indicated that DI was the only intervention with significantly positive impacts on all measured outcomes.

-Direct Instruction has been effectively delivered through peers to students with learning disabilities.
+Direct Instruction has been effectively delivered to students with learning disabilities through peers.
 Peer delivery offers teachers new ways to use the curriculum.
-The approach has also been examined as a model to assist students in a resource room with homework completion, bolster executive functioning skills, and improve teacher efficiency.
+The approach has also been examined as a model to help students in a resource room complete homework, build executive functioning skills, and improve teacher efficiency.